daisy/pipeline/modules/scripts/dtbook-to-zedai/doc/dev-notes.md

 The DTBook2ZedAI module will convert one or more DTBook XML files to a single ZedAI file.

 This module is written in XProc and XSLT.
-It relies on the DTBookUtils and MetadataUtils modules within the Pipeline 2.
+It relies on the DTBookUtils and MetadataUtils modules within the Pipeline.

 ## Steps